Skip to content

 • Be aware of your coworkers and monitor each other for signs of heat illness.

-• Pace yourself, and don’t push yourself too hard when it’s extremely hot in the work environment.
+• Pace yourself and don’t push yourself too hard when your work environment is extremely hot.
 If exertion makes your heart pound and gasp for air, stop immediately and rest until symptoms resolve.

 Heat stroke is a serious medical condition that occurs when heat exposure exceeds the physiological capacity of the body to cool itself.
-It results in an increase of the core body temperature, as well as other noticeable symptoms.
-Knowing signs of heat stroke can be extremely helpful in preventing major injury or even death in yourself or coworkers.
+It results in an increase of the core body temperature and can exhibit a wide range of symptoms.
+Knowing the signs of heat stroke can help prevent major injury or even death for yourself and your coworkers.

 1. Fainting can often be the first sign of heat stroke.
-If someone complains of feeling faint, sit them down in a shaded or cool area, provide them with cool water to drink, and allow them to catch their breath and relax until they start to feel better.
+If someone complains of feeling faint, sit them down in a shaded or cool area, give them cool water to drink, and allow them to catch their breath and relax until they start to feel better.

-2. Dizziness is a common symptom of heat stroke, and often happens before or even after fainting.
+2. Dizziness is also a common symptom of heat stroke, and often happens before or after fainting.

 3. Lack of sweating.
-By sweating, your body cools itself off naturally.
+Your body cools itself off naturally by sweating.
 When someone doesn’t sweat, they often can start to overheat.

 5. Rapid heartbeat or breathing is often associated with heat stroke.